benders5e/benders5e/phb/classes/waterbender.md

     <h4>Ice Creeper</h4>
     <p style="font-style: italic;">Cost: 1 chi</p>
     <p>You send a ray of ice across the ground streaking towards a target of your choice within range.
 The target must succeed on a Dexterity saving throw or have its speed reduced to 0 as its feet are frozen in place.  </p>
-    <p>At the end of each of its turns, a the target must succeed on a DC 13 Strength check to break free.</p>
+    <p>At the end of each of its turns, a the target must succeed on a Strength saving throw to break free.</p>
 </div>

 <div class="HBspacing" style="height: 1em;">